thunderbird/webext-docs/messageDisplay.rst

          :name: [``headerMessageId``]
          :type: (string)

          The headerMessageId of a message to be opened.
-Will throw, if the provided ``headerMessageId`` is unknown or invalid.
+Will throw an ``ExtensionError``, if the provided ``headerMessageId`` is unknown or invalid.
+Not supported for external messages.

       .. api-member::
          :name: [``location``]
          :type: (`string`)

          Where to open the message.
 If not specified, the users preference is honoured.
+Ignored for external messages, which are always opened in a new window.

          Supported values: